kubernetes-csi/external-provisioner/README.md

 * `--capacity-poll-interval <interval>`: How long the external-provisioner waits before checking for storage capacity changes.
 Defaults to `1m`.

-* `--enable-capacity <enumeration>`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call.
-Can be given more than once and/or with comma-separated values.
-Currently supported: --enable-capacity=central,immediate-binding.
+* `--capacity-controller-deployment-mode central|none`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call. 'central' is currently the only supported mode.
+Use it when there is just one active provisioner in the cluster.
+Defaults to `none`.

 * `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).

+* `--capacity-for-immediate-binding <bool>`: Enables producing capacity information for storage classes with immediate binding.
+Not needed for the Kubernetes scheduler, maybe useful for other consumers or for debugging.
+Defaults to `false`.

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.